Frequently Asked Questions

 At the Simple Servings station, the only foods served are prepared without gluten, wheat, soy, shellfish, dairy products, eggs, peanuts, or tree nuts.
 Foods are also protected against cross-contact with allergens throughout storage, preparation, and service.
 All customers need to take a clean plate at Simple Servings to avoid cross-contact.

 You can check recipes on any dining station for the presence of these allergens and also fish, by clicking on the recipe in the online menu.
 This will bring you to the “nutrition calculator,” which lists the nutrition facts as well as allergens for all our recipes.
 Point-of-sale materials on many items will also list allergens, nutrition facts, and icons highlighting foods that meet vegan, vegetarian, or Mindful criteria.
 Be aware that some ways of preparing foods are prone to cross-contact with allergens, such as deep-frying.
 If you have a severe allergy, pre-plan your menu with the chef so that an individual portion of food can be prepared for you if needed.
 You may also see the full ingredient list, recipe, or food labels for any product on request.

 Depending on your allergy, you may also need to work with your resident advisor, roommate, friends and faculty.
 People around you should know if you carry an epinephrine self-injector, and about your emergency plan.
-Sodexo works closely with FARE (Food Allergy Research & Education.)
+William & Mary Dining works closely with FARE (Food Allergy Research & Education.)
 Check their site for information and resources for college students with food allergies. http://www.foodallergy.org/resources/college-students

 Please contact us at [[specialdiets]] so that we may schedule an appointment to meet with you to review current menu offerings and evaluate your dietary needs.

 If I am ill, how do I get a meal?

-You may fill out an Under the Weather form (pdf) and send it with a friend, along with your ID, to pick up a meal for you from The Commons or Center Court.
+You may fill out an Under the Weather form (pdf) and send it with a friend, along with your ID, to pick up a meal for you from the Commons or Center Court.
+If a student is residing in quarantine housing, we will work with them to ensure they receive access to healthy and appropriate meal options.